 The Chief Executive Officer and Chief Financial Officer have evaluated the effectiveness of the Company's DC&P and ICFR and concluded that they are ineffective due to the weakness discussed below.
 As the Company has a limited number of personnel, management has concluded that a weakness exists in the design of internal controls over financial reporting caused by a lack of adequate segregation of duties.
 This weakness has the potential to result in material misstatements in the Company's financial statements and should also be considered a weakness in its disclosure controls and procedures.
 Management has concluded that, taking into account the present stage of the Company's development and the best interests of its shareholders, the Company does not have sufficient size and scale to warrant the hiring of additional personnel to correct this weakness at this time.
 To help mitigate the impact of this weakness and to ensure quality financial reporting, interim financial statements are reviewed by the Company's auditors and there are additional supervisory controls exercised by management and audit committee oversight.
+As the Company transitions from an exploration company to an operating mining company, additional personnel will be hired to correct the weakness.

-Shares Outstanding at July 26, 2017
+Shares Outstanding at November 9, 2017